Yehor-Mishchyriak/SAWNERGY/README.md

 # UPDATES:

+## v1.0.9 — What’s new:
+- **`SGNS_Torch` is no longer deprecated**
+  - The issue indeed was weights initialization.
+- **`SG_Torch` and `SG_PureML` no longer use biases**
+  - From now on, Affine/Linear layers no longer translate embeddings away from the origin.
+- **Added warm starts of frame embeddings**
+  - Now the next frame's embedding process is done from the preceeding frame's representation.
+It not only makes convergence faster, but also keeps everything in approximately the same basis.
+- **Added an alignment function for comparing embeddings from different latent spaces**
+  - The function is based on the solution to the "Orthogonal Procrustes problem".
+The idea is given two sets of embeddings, we find an orthogonal transformation that does the "best effort" mapping from one basis to the other.
+Note that since it is orthogonal, it preserves all the angles and relative distances making it possible to directly compare embeddings originally from different bases.

 ## v1.0.8 — What’s new:
 - **Temporary deprecation of `SGNS_Torch`**
   - `sawnergy.embedding.SGNS_Torch` currently produces noisy embeddings in practice.
 The issue likely stems from **weight initialization**, although the root cause has not yet been conclusively determined.